KhalilGibrotha/redesigned-guacamole/docs/REMOTE_WORKFLOW_USAGE.md

 - **General**: `prettier`, `yamllint`

 ### Graceful Degradation
-All auto-fix tools are checked with `command -v` before use.
+All autofix tools are checked with `command -v` before use.
 If a tool is not available:
-- The workflow continues without that specific auto-fix
+- The workflow continues without that specific autofix
 - No errors are thrown
-- Other auto-fixes still work
+- Other autofixes still work

 ## Confluence Publishing